Lymphoma is a lymph node and lymphatic system malignancy. This cancer may be restricted to a single area or extend over the entire body.

 There are various alternatives to commercial dog food.
 You can get your dog’s food from a reputable pet food manufacturer that often develops it themselves (sometimes it arrives dehydrated and you simply add water).

 Based on your veterinarian’s or canine nutritionist’s instructions, you can prepare the diet yourself.
 You could also feed them a raw food diet.
-Because each dog is unique, as is each dog’s body, speaking with an expert about which option to chose is essential.
+Because each dog is unique, as is each dog’s body, speaking with an expert about which option to choose is essential.
 When establishing the optimal diet for your dog, your dog’s current health, history, and environment will all be taken into account.

 Prognosis for Canine Lymphoma